gabrielbacha/Jekyll-TailwindCSS-Starter-Template/Readme.md

 1. Open `_config.yml`.
 2. Update `url: 'https://your-name.github.io'` with your GitHub Pages URL.
 3. Update `baseurl: 'your-repo-name'` with the name of your GitHub repository.
-4. Run `bundle lock --add-platform x86_64-linux` to add the Linux platform to the Gemfile.lock.
+4. Run `bundle exec jekyll build`
-5. Run `bundle lock --add-platform ruby` to add the Ruby platform to the Gemfile.lock.
-6. Push the changes to your GitHub repository.
+5. Run `npx gh-pages -d _site`
-7. After the GitHub Actions workflow runs successfully, go to the GitHub Pages settings and deploy from the `gh-pages` branch.
+6. Once published, go to the GitHub Pages settings and deploy from the `gh-pages` branch.

 Your site should be live at `https://your-name.github.io/your-repo-name`.